rnascunha/coap-te/README.md

 The implemtation aims to:
 * Don't use any *dynamic allocation* or *exceptions*;
 * Configurable: the CoAP *engine* be configurable to your system/environment requirements;
-* Modularized: As much as possible, all modules work indenpenditly;
+* Modularized: As much as possible, all modules work independently;
 * Portable: simple to port to your system/device.

 It's implemented: